 Course Significance and Need

-A degree in Psychology and Counselling would enable better understanding of people with physical, emotional and mental health issues improve their sense of well‐being, alleviate feelings of distress and resolve crises.
-The application of this subject is across various areas such as educational institutes, hospitals, organizations, private practice and so on.
-The course offers the opportunity to explore psychology as a vast subject itself, but every course that requires studying about Human anatomy and related subjects also include basic concepts of psychology.
+A degree in Psychology and Counselling would enable better understanding of people with physical, emotional and mental health issues.
+It will improve their sense of well‐being, alleviate feelings of distress and resolve crisis.
+The application of this subject is across various areas such as educational institutes, hospitals, organisations, private practice and so on.
+The course offers the opportunity to explore psychology as a vast subject itself, but every course that requires studying about human anatomy and related subjects also include basic concepts of psychology.

 Sr. No. | COURSE NAME | CREDITS | COURSE TYPE | |